How to Tell if your Craft Business Has Too Many Products

 *It’s important to know that there really isn’t a “right number” of products to offer.
 There’s a right number for your business and that number may be higher or lower than what other businesses offer or what I suggest.

-That means all of your products fall under one of the following categories:
+In most cases, a handmade business should stick to one product category.
+Meaning, all of your products fall under one of the common categories:

 • Accessories